Sketches published in the Illustrated London News (1856-1862)

 Medium: pen and ink, engraved

 The first shots in the U.S. Civil War were fired in April 1861, after a long period of growing tension.
 The previous year, South Carolina had seceded from the Union, and Abraham Lincoln was elected as President.
-Readers of newspapers in Great Britain were interested in the worsening situation across the Atlantic, and in February 1861, the Illustrated London News printed a series of engravings of scenes by Eyre Crowe depicting some of the localities now being talked of.
+Readers of newspapers in Great Britain were interested in the worsening situation across the Atlantic, and on 2 February 1861, the Illustrated London News printed a series of engraved sketches of scenes by Eyre Crowe depicting some of the localities now being talked of.